 The UK has expanded who can use eGates (automated self-service barriers) to enter the UK to include nationals of EEA countries, Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America.

 PPE visitors require a specific, one month grant of leave, which has to be granted in advance of travel (for visa nationals) or by an immigration officer upon arrival into the UK (for non-visa nationals).

-Please follow the signs for “See an officer” to get your passport stamped with a permitted paid engagement visa.
-You can also show this document to staff: Border Force Exceptions Request for Stamp [PDF 155KB].
+Visitors using the PPE route should follow the signs for “See an officer” to get their passport stamped with a permitted paid engagement visa.
+The following document can also be shown to staff: Border Force Exceptions Request for Stamp [PDF 155KB].

-If you use an eGate, then you will not receive the correct grant of leave, and will be prevented from undertaking the planned engagement.
+If the individual uses an eGate, then they will not receive the correct grant of leave, and will be prevented from undertaking the planned engagement.
 If activities requiring a PPE visitor visa are undertaken without the correct stamp this will be considered by the Home Office to be illegal working.

-The T5 Government Authorised Exchange scheme enables Queen Mary to sponsor researchers, including academics, researchers, scientists, research engineers or other skilled research technology specialists, to come to the UK on a temporary basis.
+The Temporary Work - Government Authorised Exchange scheme enables Queen Mary to sponsor researchers, including academics, researchers, scientists, research engineers or other skilled research technology specialists, to come to the UK on a temporary basis.

 The work or activities undertaken must never amount to what the Home Office terms ‘a genuine vacancy’.
 In accordance with the Home Office rules, the role must be over and above the University's normal staffing requirements, and the role would not be automatically refilled once the post holder leaves.

 - An independent UK or non-UK funding body.